Ci Cd Maturity Model

 An organization at this level is starting to move towards being more agile.
 They have begun to adopt agile practices, but they are not yet consistently following them.
 The main goal at this level is to improve the effectiveness of their agile practices.

-See also Check Computer For Updates
+See also Remote Computer Access Program

 Level 3 (Managed)